Select a Category

 The Library hours are Monday - Friday, 8:30 am - 4:00 pm and Saturday, 9:00 am - 5:00 pm.
 The Library is closed on all Federal Holidays.
 For more information about the DAR Library click here.

 Yes, the DAR Library has subscriptions to several electronic databases.
-They are the Ancestry Library Edition, HeritageQuest, Early American Newspapers, The New England Historic Genealogical Society, and Accessible Archives.
+They are American Ancestors (NEHGS), Ancestry Library Edition, Find My Past, Fold3.com, HeritageQuest, Early American Newspapers, and others.
 The DAR Library also has an extensive Manuscript Collection, Family Files, charts, maps, microfilm and microfiche, CD-ROMS, and periodicals.
-The DAR Library does not provide remote access to any of these databases.
+The DAR Library does not provide remote access to any of these databases or materials.
 For more information about the DAR Library click here.

 Your family's history might be found in the DAR Library, which has over 25,000 compiled and published family histories available for research.
 In addition to published family histories, the library's collection includes county records and histories, Bible records, cemetery records, birth, marriage, and death records, military rosters, census records, and a variety of other published materials to assist researchers in compiling their own family histories.
 For more information about the DAR Library click here.

 In the interest of promoting genealogical research and to assist prospective applicants, NSDAR allows access to its archived member applications.
 These records can be viewed at the Seimes Technology Center of the DAR Library and copies and may be obtained electronically through our website at a cost of $10 or by mail at a cost of $15.
 It should be noted that access to DAR records is limited for private research usage only.
 Records may not be requested for re-publication or public exposure.
-In addition to the application, the accompanying "proof documents" used to prove the link between each generation in the lineage and to prove the type of patriotic service for the application process are also be available for viewing on site in the Library's Seimes Technology Center.
-These documents are arranged by the name of the patriot not the member.
-Please note, the DAR Library does not have a "proof document" file for every patriot.
+In addition to the application, the accompanying "proof documents" used to prove the link between each generation in the lineage and to prove the type of patriotic service for the application process are also be available for viewing on site in the Library's Seimes Technology Center or for purchase electronically through the Genealogical Research System (GRS).
+Please note, there may not be documentation on file for every patriot.
 For more information about the DAR Library click here.

 No, because record keeping varied from state to state, there is no complete list of every soldier/sailor who served during the American Revolutionary War.
 The DAR Library does have lists of soldiers/sailors/etc. from the original colonies and other subsequent states, however these lists vary widely in the type of information recorded for each soldier.
 Some include birth, death, marriage dates, place of residence, and a lengthy description of service.
 Others are simply lists of names.
 For more information about the DAR Library click here.